-Collaborating to solve pressing policy issues for the betterment of our region.
+Collaborating to solve pressing policy issues for our region.

-The Congress of Neighboring Communities (CONNECT) brings together the City of Pittsburgh and surrounding municipalities to identify common public-policy challenges, and we advocate for collective change on behalf of Allegheny County’s urban core.
+The Congress of Neighboring Communities (CONNECT) brings together the City of Pittsburgh and surrounding municipalities to identify common public-policy challenges.
+We advocate for collective change on behalf of Allegheny County’s urban core.

-Our effectiveness comes from engaged municipalities who are tackling the community’s most pressing policy issues, building strong relationships with partners and stakeholders, and advocating for public policy change.
+Our effectiveness comes from engaged municipalities who work to tackle the community’s most pressing policy issues.
+CONNECT strives to build strong relationships with partners and stakeholders to advocate for public policy change.

 We are not a stand-alone entity, but rather an organization that brings together regional government leaders to discuss the communities they represent.
 Our network advances policy solutions to benefit the residents of the region.
 All of our municipal members have three representatives each, which together make up the membership community.
 None of our work could be done without our members, friends, and partners from around the region, who work collaboratively every day for the benefit of the residents of Greater Pittsburgh.